 But if we parse it even further, we wouldn’t just take into account the interest accrued from a savings account, but the larger economic picture as well.
-All money, even money tucked away in a penny jar or an interest-earning savings account, does not exist in a vacuum.
+All money, even money tucked away in a penny jar or an interest-earning savings account does not exist in a vacuum.
 Even a single cent is a part of the larger economic picture.
-Its buying power changes constantly in relation to the economy at large.
+Its buying power continuously changes to the economy at large.
 A penny yesterday is not a penny today, so to speak.

 That is, its buying power is constantly decreasing.
 This is due to inflation, which encourages people to spend their money and not always hoard it away.
 Hoard it away in say, a savings account.

 While the rate of inflation changes constantly, it very often outpaces the interest rate offered in a traditional savings account.
 This means that when you’re saving money traditionally, you’re losing money.

 So returning to ol’ Ben one more time, the most accurate quote might have been “A penny saved is a penny earned, plus interest, minus inflation, which often accelerates a rate faster than interest offered by a traditional bank.
 So when all is said and done, a penny saved is often actually a fraction less than a penny earned.
 Now excuse me while I go discover electricity.”